- Foxes typically scream during the night to defend their territory and to attract a mate during the mating season.

 Anyone who has heard a fox scream at night may wonder what the reason is for that noise.
 It can be a bone-chilling sound if you are out after dark.
 You may wonder if someone or something is injured or getting ready to attack.
 The good news is, foxes scream to communicate.
 It is just one of the many vocalizations that they make.

-Foxes are closely related to dogs, and like dogs, they have a range of ways to communicate – but unlike dogs, their vocalizations include screaming.
+Yes, foxes are closely related to dogs, and like dogs, they have a range of ways to communicate – but unlike dogs, their vocalizations include screaming.
 In contrast to dogs who growl, whine, and yelp in addition to barking, foxes have a higher pitch to their vocalizations.
 Because of this, the noise can sound like a scream.

 What the Screams Mean

 The most common reasons that foxes scream during the night are to defend their territory and to attract a mate during the mating season.
 Because of this, you are most likely to hear these screams during mating season.
 Foxes look for mates during the winter.
 This, combined with the fact that noises travel further without vegetation to buffer sound, means you are most likely to hear a fox screaming during the cold weather months.

 If you are sitting on your porch at night, the sound of a fox screaming can be frightening.
 For those unfamiliar with the noise, it can sound like a woman in distress.
 Rest assured, foxes scream as a method of communication, they are not fighting or calling for help.